Eminent domain: Scotland

 In Scotland, eminent domain is known as compulsory purchase.
 The development of powers of compulsory purchase originated in the railway mania of the Victorian period.
 Compensation is available to the landowner, with the Lands Tribunal for Scotland dealing with any disputes arising from the value of compensation.
 As in England and Wales, the law of compulsory purchase in Scotland is complex.
-The current statutes regulating compulsory purchase include: the Lands Clauses Consolidation (Scotland) Act 1845; the Acquisition of Land (Authorisation Procedure) (Scotland) Act 1947; and the Land Compensation (Scotland) Act 1963.
+The current statutes regulating compulsory purchase include: the Lands Clauses Consolidation (Scotland) Act 1845 (8 & 9 Vict. c.
+19); the Acquisition of Land (Authorisation Procedure) (Scotland) Act 1947; and the Land Compensation (Scotland) Act 1963.
 The Scottish Law Commission considered the current state of the law of compulsory purchase and advocated reforms in its Discussion Paper on Compulsory Purchase.
 Such reforms have yet to be made by the Scottish Parliament.

 Oceania

 Australia

+The term resumption is used in Australia for compulsory acquisition, reflecting the fact that, as a matter of Australian law, all land was originally owned by the Crown before it was sold, leased or granted.
+Through an act of compulsory acquisition, the Crown is therefore seen to be "resuming" possession.

-In Australia, section 51(xxxi) of the Australian Constitution permits the Commonwealth Parliament to make laws with respect to "the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws."
+In Australia, section 51 (xxxi) of the Australian Constitution permits the Commonwealth Parliament to make laws with respect to "the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws."
 This has been construed as meaning that just compensation may not always include monetary or proprietary recompense, rather it is for the court to determine what is just.
 It may be necessary to imply a need for compensation in the interests of justice, lest the law be invalidated.

-Property subject to resumption is not restricted to real estate as authority from the Federal Court has extended the states' power to resume property to any form of physical property.
-For the purposes of section 51(xxxi), money is not property that may be compulsorily acquired.
+Property subject to resumption is not restricted to real estate, as authority from the Federal Court has extended the states' power to resume property to any form of physical property.
+For the purposes of section 51 (xxxi), money is not property that may be compulsorily acquired.

 The Commonwealth must also derive some benefit from the property acquired, that is, the Commonwealth can "only legislate for the acquisition of Property for particular purposes".
 Accordingly, the power does not extend to allow legislation designed merely to seek to extinguish the previous owner's title.
 The states and territories' powers of resumption on the other hand are not so limited.
 The section 43(1) of the Lands Acquisition Act 1998 (NT) grants the Minister the power to acquire land 'for any purpose whatever'.
 The High Court of Australia interpreted this provision literally, relieving the Territory government of any public purpose limitation on the power.
 This finding permitted the Territory government to acquire land subject to Native Title, effectively extinguishing the Native Title interest in the land.
 Kirby J in dissent, along with a number of commentators, viewed this as a missed opportunity to comment on the exceptional nature of powers of resumption exercised in the absence of a public purpose limitation.

-The term resumption is a reflection of the fact that, as a matter of Australian law, all land was originally owned by the Crown before it was sold, leased or granted and that, through the act of compulsory acquisition, the Crown is "resuming" possession.